 Step One: Meet with an advisor in the CEHSP Advisement Office to review pre-requisites and confirm your eligibility to apply.
 Additionally, students may want to schedule an appointment with the BSW Program Director or Program Assistant.
 Students are strongly encouraged to schedule an appointment with the BSW Program Director before submitting their application.

-Note: All application materials (printed) must be provided to the Department of Social Work by the February 15th deadline in order to be considered for priority admission for Fall Semester.
-Additional applications may be considered by May 15th.
-This includes all letters of reference.
+Note: All application materials must be uploaded by the February 15th deadline in order to be considered for priority admission for Fall Semester.
 Incomplete applications will not be considered.

-Step Four: The faculty will review all applications and students will receive an e-mail notifying them of their acceptance or non-acceptance into the BSW Program no later than March 1st for priority admission and June 1st.
+Step Three: The faculty will review all applications and students will receive an e-mail notifying them of their acceptance or non-acceptance into the BSW Program no later than April 1st for priority admission and June 1st.
 Applications are reviewed based upon: 1) GPA 2) Letter of Application 3) Letters of Reference 4) Application Form.

-Step Five: Meet with your major advisor to discuss class scheduling and other advisement issues.
+Step Four: Meet with your major advisor to discuss class scheduling and other advisement issues.